 Inside the atrium are two futuristic circular glass lifts.
 An extraordinary eight-storey-high installation by artist Nike Savvas, Colours are the country, can be seen during the lift journey.
 Straddling the atrium is a new steel-framed glass dome, designed as a fifth facade to be seen from neighbouring buildings as a shimmering lantern.

 The refurbishment of 50 Martin Place won a string of awards, including the 2015 Harry Seidler Award for Commercial Architecture and Best Adaptive Re-use from the Urban Design Institute of Australia.
 It is also Australia’s largest heritage building to be given a Six Green Star rating from the Green Building Council of Australia.

 2017 Urban Design Institute of Australia - Best Adaptive Reuse

 2016 Property Council of Australia - Australian Development of the Year

 2015 AIA - Harry Seidler National Award for Commercial Architecture

 2015 AIA (NSW)- Sir Arthur Stephenson Award for Commercial Architecture

 2015 National Trust - Best Adaptive Re-use of a Heritage Building

 2015 Master Builders Association - Restoration of a Historic Building

-50 Martin Place: the ground floor Banking Chamber and levels 10 and 11 including an outdoor terrace.
+50 Martin Place: the ground floor Banking Chamber and level 10 including an outdoor terrace.